apache/cordova-docs/docs/en/edge/guide/cli/index.md

 source files.
 Use this approach if you simply want to initialize a project.
 <!-- XREF
-(See the Platform Development Guide for information on how to develop applications within each SDK.)
+(See the Platform Guides for information on how to develop applications within each SDK.)
 XREF -->
 Read on if you wish to use command-line tools for the entire development cycle.